 Hawksbill turtles are rare to absent in most localities in the eastern Pacific.
 For years, the population was thought to be on the verge of extinction.
-However, several recent discoveries have identified nesting hotspots in El Salvador, Nicaragua, and Ecuador (Gaos et al. 2009) (Figure 20).
+However, several recent discoveries have identified nesting hotspots in El Salvador, Nicaragua, and Ecuador (Gaos et al. 2009) (Figure 22).
 Together, these sites have between 400 and 600 nests each year (Gaos et al. 2009, Liles et al. 2011; Urteaga, unpubl. data).
 Although the population is highly endangered, with roughly 600 nests throughout the eastern Pacific each year (Gaos et al. 2010), it is unclear if and how much this population may be depleted from former levels.
 Although some believe it to be a fraction of its former abundance, no nesting trends are available.
+Nevertheless, data from the Pacific Coast of Nicaragua suggest that since 2010 hawksbill nesting has been stable in the area, with between 150 and 297 nests deposited annually (Figure 23).